Edward A. McCarthy: Coadjutor Archbishop and Archbishop of Miami

-In 1984, McCarthy assisted with the transition of the new Diocese of Venice and Diocese of Palm Beach.
+In 1984, McCarthy assisted with the transition of the new Diocese of Venice and Diocese of Palm Beach in Florida.
 A year later, he would call for the first ever Archdiocesan Synod.
 Lasting until 1988, it was seen as a method to revitalize the faithful within the archdiocese.

 Pope John Paul II visited Miami in 1987.
-For the first time, he was forced to halt his public Mass midway due to a massive thunderstorm.
+For the first time, he was forced to halt his public mass midway due to a massive thunderstorm.
 Severe lightning caused the liturgy to be suspended due to safety concerns—an event that had never occurred elsewhere during the Pope's travels.
 John Paul II completed the offering of the mass inside a trailer, as the crowds dispersed, but only after McCarthy pleaded with them to tend to their own safety.

 Retirement and legacy

 In 1993, McCarthy submitted his resignation at the mandatory retirement age of 75.
 He became officially retired on November 3, 1994.
 In his final year, he started the planning of a new parish and high school in western Broward County.
-The church, founded after his retirement, bore his namesake...Saint Edward. current Archbishop John C. Favalora named it the Archbishop Edward A. McCarthy High School.
+The church, founded after his retirement, bore his namesake...Saint Edward.
+Archbishop John C. Favalora named it the Archbishop Edward A. McCarthy High School.

-Edward A. McCarthy died in his sleep on June 7, 2005, at the age of 87.
+Edward A. McCarthy died in his sleep in Miami on June 7, 2005, at age 87.